Martin Prescott/E+/Getty images

 1. Average Monthly Use

-This row shows three numbers — 500 kWh, 1,000 kWh, and 2,000 kWh.
-These are usage tiers, which represent how much electricity your household consumes each month.
-The Public Utilities Commission (PUC) in Texas mandates providers show their electricity rates in these three tiers.
-If you use 500 kWh, you will fall into the first usage tier.
-The second tier is 1,000 kWh, and the third is 2,000 kWh.
-You can check your previous energy bills to estimate how much electricity you normally consume in a month, or visit the SaveOnEnergy usage calculator to get an estimate.
+This row shows three numbers: 500 kWh, 1,000 kWh, and 2,000 kWh.
+These are usage tiers, which represent how much electricity your household may consume each month.
+The Public Utilities Commission (PUC) in Texas mandates that providers show their electricity rates in these three tiers.
+You’ll notice that rates vary, sometimes significantly, between 500 kWh vs. 1,000 kWh vs. 2,000 kWh, so it’s important to know how much energy you typically consume.
+You can check your previous energy bills to find how much electricity you normally consume in a month, or visit the SaveOnEnergy usage calculator to get an estimate.

 2. Average Price per kWh